See Clearly Now and for Years to Come

 As a forward-thinking practice, we are dedicated to staying abreast of technological advancements in the medical industry that can benefit our patients.
 In 2012, we became one of the first practices to utilize the most advanced form of vision correction, the femtosecond laser.
 Instead of using blades to make incisions in your eye, your surgeon will use lasers to create smaller, more precise incisions.

 All-laser, blade-free Refractive Lens Exchange is performed individually on each eye, approximately a week apart.
 If you have astigmatism, this will be corrected using the femtosecond laser during the procedure.
-Below is a video that provides an in-depth look at the Refractive Lens Exchange (also referred to as Lens Replacement Surgery):

 In general, all-laser, blade-free Refractive Lens Exchange is performed in two steps: